MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 ## Microsoft Authentication Library (MSAL)

-To access Azure Data Explorer programmatically, we recommend using the Kusto [client libraries](../api/client-libraries.md).
-The Kusto client libraries use [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to acquire Azure AD tokens for communicating with Azure Data Explorer.
-Throughout the process of acquiring a token, the client needs to provide the following information:
+To authenticate with Azure Data Explorer, the Kusto client libraries use [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to acquire Azure AD tokens.
+We recommend using these libraries for user and application authentication, as they simplify the process.
+When using the client libraries, the authentication properties are configured through the [Kusto connection string](../api/connection-strings/kusto.md).

+During the token acquisition process, the client must provide the following information:

 * The [resource](#how-to-specify-the-resource) or cluster URI.
 * The [Azure AD tenant ID](#how-to-specify-the-azure-ad-tenant-id)